 Wildlife photography is taken mainly outdoors.
 For this reason, you must have a camera that is durable enough to withstand any weather conditions.
 Two types of cameras are generally used to shoot great wildlife images.
 They include:

-These cameras consist of sensors that vary depending upon their sensitivity to light.
+These cameras consist of sensors that vary depending on their sensitivity to light.
 These sensors are of two types.
 They include:

 A crop sensor camera helps a photographer zoom into a specific area.
 This allows you to focus on your subject.